Potash wars (California): The war

 The October 1910 event came up in a 1916 court case.
-Nick Cataldo claimed the Earp was working at the request of Tom Lewis, a Los Angeles Police Department Commissioner.
+Nick Cataldo claimed that Earp was working at the request of Tom Lewis, a Los Angeles Police Department Commissioner.
 He also claimed that Austin and three armed men came into Earp's camp and told the Lee party to depart.
-Engineer Lou Rasor told how Earp grabbed one of Austin's men's rifle and then had a revolver put to his face.
+Engineer Lou Rasor told how Earp grabbed one of Austin's men's rifles and then had a revolver put to his face.

 In December 1912 Lee put a second crew together to go back and try to reclaim his land claim.

-With unrest starting in Germany, who controlled the world market of potash, and with the importance of potash in the US, on December 23, 1912, a Federal Court instructed that Lee's claims be guarded by United States Officers, Deputy Sheriffs and the William J. Burns International Detective Agency.
-The action was taken due to the threat of Lee's armed men seeking to get back claims they said were taken from them in the rich potash and borax deposits of Searles lake.
-The news reminded many of the ’49 claim jumpers and mining camps fights.
-On December 27, 1912, Lee dropped his claim, there was a time limit on him re-staking this old claim and his time had run out, after he was not able to get his men to the old site and set up before the December 31 deadline.
+With political unrest starting in Germany, which controlled the world potash market, and with the importance of potash in the U.S., on December 23, 1912, a federal court instructed that Lee's claims be guarded by United States officers, deputy sheriffs and the William J. Burns International Detective Agency.
+The action was taken due to the threat of Lee's armed men seeking to get back claims they said were taken from them in the rich potash and borax deposits of Searles Lake.
+The news reminded many of the claim jumpers and mining camp fights during the California gold rush in 1849.
+On December 27, 1912, Lee dropped his claim, as there was a time limit on him re-staking this old claim and he was not able to get his men to the old site and set up before the December 31 deadline.

-Those that fought both with guns and in court were correct, the dry lake holds vast amounts of rich mineral wealth.

-Post wars
+Aftermath

-In 1913 Consolidated Gold Fields of South Africa, British owned, founded the American Trona Corporation.
-American Trona Corporation acquired the California Trona Company due to the debt they held on the land.
-In 1914 The Trona Railway Company opened a 31-mile rail line from Trona to the Searles Station junction of the Southern Pacific Railroad.
-With the rail line, the products became successful.
-With the new boom, the American Trona Company Corporation founded the town of Trona, a company-owned town.
+In 1913, the British-owned Consolidated Gold Fields of South Africa founded the American Trona Corporation, which acquired the California Trona Company due to the debt they held on the land.
+In 1914 the Trona Railway Company opened a 31-mile rail line from Trona to the Searles Station junction of the Southern Pacific Railroad.
+With access to the rail line, the products became successful.
+With the new boom, the American Trona Corporation founded the town of Trona, a company-owned town.

-In 1917 American Trona Corporation built the American Trona Corporation Building in San Pedro, to process and store salt potash.
+In 1917, the American Trona Corporation built the American Trona Corporation Building in San Pedro to process and store salt potash.
 The building was listed on the National Register of Historic Places in 1982.

 From 1922 to 1928, the Epsom Salts Monorail crossed the Searles Lake on a wooden trestle.

-In 1926 - American Trona became American Potash and Chemical Company.
-In 1967 American Potash & Chemical Corporation was sold to Kerr-McGee Corporation an Oklahoma oil and natural gas producer.
-On Dec.
-3, 1990 the land and production was sold from Kerr-McGee to North American Chemical for 210-million.
+In 1926, American Trona became the American Potash and Chemical Company, which was sold in 1967 to Kerr-McGee Corporation, an Oklahoma oil and natural gas producer.
+On December 3, 1990, the land and production was sold by Kerr-McGee to North American Chemical for $210 million.
 The sale included the plants, railroad and vast mineral reserves.

-In 1998 IMC Global Incorporation purchased the plant.
-In 2004 Sun Capital purchased the plant and renamed it Searles Valley Minerals Incorporated.
-In 2008 Nirma purchased the plant Searles Valley Minerals Incorporated.
+In 1998, IMC Global purchased the plant.
+In 2004, Sun Capital purchased the plant and renamed it Searles Valley Minerals Incorporated.
+In 2008, Nirma purchased the Searles Valley Minerals Incorporated plant.